yangzixuan990417-dev/Coffee-Shop-Order-Process-Optimization/README.md

 See the full comparison here: [Process Comparison](process-comparison.md)

+## Business Impact and KPI Analysis

+This section explains the expected business impact of the redesigned To-Be process and identifies KPIs that could be used to evaluate the improvement.

+See the full analysis here: [Business Impact and KPI Analysis](business-impact.md)

 **Key Improvements:**
 - Real-time inventory check before order confirmation to prevent stockouts.
 - Automatic low-stock alerts and reorder requests.